proxmox/proxmox-backup/docs/user-management.rst

 * setup the WebAuthn configuration (see *Configuration -> Authentication* in the Proxmox Backup Server web-interface).
 This can be auto-filled in most setups.

-Once you fullfilled both of those requirements, you can add a WebAuthn configuration in the *Access Control* panel.
+Once you have fulfilled both of these requirements, you can add a WebAuthn configuration in the *Access Control* panel.

 .. _user_tfa_setup_recovery_keys: